Psychology Research

 • The most common method is to register for a three-credit research in psychology course.
 These are offered as PSYC 429 during the fall and PSYC 430 in the spring, with different section numbers corresponding to different faculty members.
 You must get the faculty members permission first.
 In general, choose a faculty member you have had in class and get along with.
 Also, the type of project should match your future program of graduate study.
 Before starting research for credit, one should have taken both Statistics and Research Methods I; although much of the learning is done on site.
 Typically, students are juniors, although advanced sophomores have also participated.
 A research assistant performs a variety of duties.
 These include literature reviews, making up surveys, running experiments and entering and analyzing data.
 You will learn to become proficient at SPSS, Excel and other statistical, database and experimental software.
 Research assistants will be expected to have a regular, weekly work schedule.
 There may also be weekly lab meetings.
 Scheduling is flexible, with assistants able to work whenever they are free outside of class times, since much of the work does not usually require direct faculty supervision.
 Research with a faculty member may also be done on a voluntary basis.
 In the past, students have worked one semester for credit, another as a volunteer, or sometimes worked a year or more on an entirely volunteer basis.

-• Another method is to work at an internship for an institution outside the College.
+• Another method is to work at an internship for an institution outside the University.
 Internships are primarily for students pursuing clinically-oriented professions and can be taken for credit or done voluntarily.
 They are PSYC 375 and PSYC 475 in the fall and spring semesters, respectively.
 Some internship positions also turn into paid positions.
 Examples include assisting in a clinical study performed at a hospital in New York City or Westchester County.
 Please speak with your academic advisor to learn more about internship possibilities.

 • A third possibility is to apply for a position as a research assistant in a laboratory setting off campus.
 Many schools like Columbia and New York University have part-time and full-time positions available throughout the year.
 They are seeking students with some background in the science to assist in running experiments.
 Non-traditional academic institutions like hospitals and pharmaceutical companies also hire.
 Look at the job postings on the boards in the Psychology department.